-Miami-Dade Police Department (MDPD), as represented by the Miami-Dade County Information Technology Department (ITD), is soliciting proposals from qualified firms with proven operation to provide a technically sound, scalable, and state of the art comprehensive Law Enforcement Records Management System (LERMS, or RMS) to satisfy the needs of the MDPD, justice partner agencies, and Miami-Dade County (County) citizens.
+The Miami-Dade Police Department (MDPD), as represented by the Miami-Dade County Information Technology Department (ITD), is soliciting proposals from qualified firms with proven capability to provide a technically sound, scalable and fully configurable Police Workforce Management System (PWFMS, or WFMS) Solution to satisfy the needs of the MDPD, addressing the needs of modern law enforcement through the support of a wide range of policing activities and practices.
+The solution should be a relatively mature software product and robust enough to handle thousands of concurrent transactions and sophisticated system integration.
 ITD is the central technology provider for the County and oversees the use of existing and emerging technologies in support of County government operations and services to the public.